industrydirect/TheIndustryDirect/index.md

-# Welcome to TheIndustryDirect 👋🏽
+# Welcome to theIndustryDirect 👋🏽

 We are preparing ourselves and the organizations we work with for the current/future state of work and business.